 Why 121 – Engine for Social Change?

 Many people care about this issue, and a great number of civic society organizations are doing terrific work to bring attention to the widening social gaps.
-However, most of these organizations do not engage in direct advocacy, and lack the capacity to translate their knowledge into actual policy change.
-There is a strong need for an organization that connects the various activists and groups working on socioeconomic issues, and that can directly, professionally, and practically promote policy change and implementation.
+However, most do not engage in direct advocacy, and lack the capacity to translate their knowledge into actual policy change.
+There is a strong need for an organization that connects the various activists and groups working on socioeconomic issues, and present their consensus to policy makers.
 121 is the first organization in Israel whose core competency is policy advocacy on social and economic issues.

 How will we succeed?